Elisa Lorello, Author and Writing Coach

 It’s a question I ask myself, and it draws me to stories in which characters seek a sense of home, be it in their workplace or career, relationships, residence, and/or, most importantly, in their own skin.

-It just so happens that for me, writing love stories and romantic comedies are a fun vehicle for that.
+It just so happens that for me, writing romantic comedies and Women's Fiction are the vehicle for that.
 But it also turned out to be the underlying theme in my memoir as well.

 Put in simpler terms, it’s as if Nora Ephron and Aaron Sorkin had a love child.
 And Judy Blume was her great aunt.